 Is your Workplace Ready for an Emergency?

-How to prepare for an emergency in your workplace.
-Does your company have a plan in place?
+How to prepare for an emergency in your workplace

 All workplaces should be prepared to deal with an emergency of any nature, at any time.
-So therefore the best time to respond to an emergency is before it happens.
+Therefore the best time to respond to an emergency is before it happens.

-Develop a plan that takes all emergencies into consideration:
+1. Develop a plan that takes all emergencies into consideration

-Train all affected workers, sub-contractors, and anyone else who may be affected:
+2. Train all affected workers, sub-contractors, and anyone else who may be affected

 What good is an emergency response plan if no one knows about it, or what it contains?
 Training is a crucial part of any plan’s success.
 Communicate the plan with everybody, and ensure that everybody understands the roles, responsibilities, and expectations for every employee – from manager down to worker.

-Review the plan and update as often as required:
+3. Review the plan and update as often as required

 Best practice stipulates that all workplace policies and procedures should be reviewed at least annually to ensure that any changes to the business in the past year are addressed and/or still applicable.
 If a change is made to the workplace that drastically affects the plan, it should be reviewed at that time and updated to reflect the change.